notactuallytreyanastasio/glitter_tui/README.md

 ### This is all from reviewing a Chat GPT o1 model chat you can [see here](https://chatgpt.com/share/677dd787-c3c8-8006-a232-e5797090bb6f).

-I want to see how these models reason, and how I can work with them in a larger sense.

-It's also a fun way to kill several hours.

-My initial iteration took 1 hour including all the time spent down the python.

-Then, we built it out in NCurses.

-Then we rolled our own TUI.

-Then, we dropped in a live storage of the data and a web UI to display it using the same client.

-The document from here on out is an exploration that kind of covers what I'm outlining here.
+The document from here on out is an exploration that kind of covers what interests me as I do this.

 ### Is this special?
 No, I don't claim this to be an expert's guide.